claukers/microscript/README.md

 **automigrate will run sequelize-automigrations and that will create migrations for creations, deletions or modifications of models created in the project and will try to apply them.**

 finally lets review the newly generated dotenv configuration file for your **$NODE_ENV**( by default is **development** ) located in ```config/development.env```.
-This file holds the configuration environment variables miqro uses to configure its component. **Its is encouraged to load the passwords. secrets and other sensible information from a secret manager into the process.env.**
+This file holds the configuration environment variables miqro uses to configure every component like database and jwt. **Its is encouraged to load the passwords. secrets and other sensible information from a secret manager into the process.env.**

 then start a node inspect/debug friendly mode.